At Kelso Lawyers, our prime directive is not about making a mountain of money.

 In the small print under this section, it also states “you should include related non-sexual abuse such as physical abuse, psychological abuse, or neglect that happened at this institution.”

-This is included as a small part in the detail of this question.
+This is included as a small part of the detail of this question.
 It can be easily overlooked, but alone the answer is worth $5,000 each.
 It could even make the victim eligible for the Extreme Circumstances payment of $50,000.

 The Extreme Circumstances payment is not scaled.
 Survivors will either get $50,000 or nothing.